TheLostHomeyAppRepositories/homey.dingz/README.md

 **Note:**

 - **If you have problems after the upgrade, remove and re-register all devices.**
-- If you change one off the sub-device, you must first delete all sub-devices and the dingz Switch itself, afterwards all devices can be re-registered.
+- If you change one off the dingz devices, you must first delete all devices and the dingz Switch itself, afterwards all devices can be re-registered.

 ---